liweinan/jboss-deployment-struct-demo/README.md

-# Basic Spring and RESTEasy Integration Demo
+# Basic Spring and RESTEasy Integration Demo - Wildfly Deployment

 Example of using RESTEasy with:

 - Spring
-- Jetty (embedded)
+- Wildfly Java EE Full & Web Distribution

 The module shows an example to use RESTEasy's basic Spring Framework integration.